List of former Metro Local routes: 103 – Baldwin Hills (Baldwin Hills Crenshaw) – Vernon (38th / Soto) via Santa Barbara Ave (Martin Luther King, Jr. Bl), 41st St, and 38th St

-104 - Downtown LA - Boyle Heights - Whittier - La Mirada - Fullerton via Washington Bl and La Mirada Bl
+104 – Downtown LA – Boyle Heights – Whittier – La Mirada – Fullerton via Washington Bl and La Mirada Bl

 Line 104 was transferred to Montebello Bus Lines as their Line 50 in June 2000.
 After an extension in June 1999, Line 104 became the first 100-series line to operate into Downtown LA.
 Since then, two other routes have held the same distinction: former Line 156, which operated owl service to Downtown LA in the early 2000s, and Line 106 which was extended into Downtown LA in September 2021 until it was renumbered to Line 74 in December 2025.
 Prior to 1999, Line 104 used to run between Boyle Heights (Olympic/Soto) and Fullerton Park & Ride (later shortened to La Mirada).

-106 - Monterey Park (Atlantic / Gavery) - Cal State LA - LA General Hospital - Union Station - Boyle Heights - East LA College - The Shops At Montebello via Garvey Av, Wabash St, 1st St, and Riggin St
+106 – Monterey Park (Atlantic / Gavery) – Cal State LA – LA General Hospital – Union Station – Boyle Heights – East LA College – The Shops At Montebello via Garvey Av, Wabash St, 1st St, and Riggin St

 Line 106 made its debut on June 27, 2016, replacing the shuttle service on Line 68 on 1st St in East LA and the majority of the shuttle service through Boyle Heights on Line 620.
 Originally started as a weekday only service.
 On June 27, 2021, Line 106 received a major route overhaul.
 Line 106 was extended from East LA College to The Shops at Montebello replacing Line 68 on Riggin St (which was discontinued when Line 70 took over Line 68 on Cesar E. Chavez).
 Line 106 was also extended from LA General Medical Hospital to Monterey Park replacing the old Lines 70 and 71 routes to Garvey / Atlantic in Monterey Park via Wabash Ave, City Terrace Dr, and Cal State LA.
 Additionally, Line 106 also provided a more direct route in 1st St (when indirectly replaced Line 30 in June 2023) instead of Boyle Av and 4th St from its old route.
 The service was upgraded from a weekday only service to a full 7-day service.
 In September 2021, from the popular demand of wanting to restore the connection that were previously provided by Lines 70 and 71, Line 106 was further extended west to serve Union Station and Little Tokyo/Arts District Station in Downtown LA, resulting service on State St to be discontinued (effectively removing service previously provided by Line 620 on State St).
-This extension resulted Line 106 to become the third 100-series line (after former Lines 104 and 156) until it was renumbered to Line 74 in December 2025.
+This extension resulted Line 106 to become the third 100-series line (after former Lines 104 and 156) to serve Downtown LA until it was renumbered to Line 74 in December 2025.

-107 - Cudahy - Inglewood via Santa Ana St and 54th St
+107 – Cudahy – Inglewood via Santa Ana St and 54th St

 Line 107 was cancelled in June 2004 due to low ridership.
 Alternatives include Lines 110, 611, and DASH's Chesterfield Square, Southeast, and Leimert/Slauson routes.
 Service in Windsor Hills and Inglewood was originally retained as a circulator, Line 607, but was later cancelled in December 2020.